DannieBGoode/opensx70/_posts/2015-02-15-supercharge-your-workflow-with-grunt.md

 ---
 layout: post
-date: 2015-02-11 08:50:28
+date: 2015-02-11T08:50:28.000Z
-categories: coding js
+categories: coding js hacks
-author_name : Dan Robberts
+author_name: Dan Robberts
-author_url : /author/dan
+author_url: /author/dan
 author_avatar: dan
-show_avatar : true
+show_avatar: true
-read_time : 34
+read_time: 34
 feature_image: feature-laptop
 show_related_posts: true
 square_related: recommend-laptop
+published: true
 ---

 The Grunt ecosystem is huge and it's growing every day.
 With literally hundreds of plugins to choose from, you can use Grunt to automate just about anything with a minimum of effort.
 If someone hasn't already built what you need, authoring and publishing your own Grunt plugin to npm is a breeze.
 See how to [get started](http://gruntjs.com/).